 The grant has been used this financial year to support the following activities/initiatives:-

-- Employ a Cover Supervisor to enable senior leaders to provide strategic leadership to impact on the attainment of FSM pupils
+- Employ 2 Cover Supervisors to enable senior leaders to provide strategic leadership to impact on the attainment of FSM pupils.

 The School’s PDG grant plans are presented to and agreed annually with our Governing Body and monitored/scrutinised by the South East Wales Education Advisory Service (EAS) and the Local Authority.
 Spending against our agreed plan is reported regularly to the Governing Body Finance Committee.
 This same process also applies to our Education Improvement Grant (EIG).